Home > mint leaves turning purple

 Temperature Fluctuations

-Sudden drops in temperature can turn mint leaves purple.
+Sudden drops in temperature can lead to mint purple leaves.
 Because the plant reacts to cold stress.
 If your garden encounters frost or quick temperature changes, it could lead to anthocyanins production in the leaves.
 These pigments are beneficial to the plant's resilience against the cold.
 But they might alter the familiar green you're used to.

 Sunlight Exposure

-The amount of sunlight your mint is getting could be the cause of its purple coloration.
-If placed in a location with too little light, your mint plant may start to produce more anthocyanins.
+The amount of sunlight may be the cause of its purple coloration.
+If you place it in a location with too little light, your mint plant may start to produce more anthocyanins.
 This can lead to mint leaves turning purple.
+Being exposed to too much direct sunlight may also cause mint to turn purple.
+This is a sunburn protective measure.

 Soil pH Levels